wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 });
 ```

 #### 2.2.1.
-Session Status iframe
+Session Status iframe {#}

 By default, the JavaScript adapter creates a hidden iframe that is used to detect if a Single-Sign Out has occurred.
 This does not require any network traffic, instead the status is retrieved by looking at a special status cookie.
 This feature can be disabled by setting `checkLoginIframe: false` in the options passed to the `init` method.

 You should not rely on looking at this cookie directly.
-Its format can change and itâ€™s also associated with the URL of the Keycloak server, not your application.
+Its format can change and it¡¯s also associated with the URL of the Keycloak server, not your application.

 #### 2.2.2.
-Implicit and Hybrid Flow
+Implicit and Hybrid Flow {#}

 By default, the JavaScript adapter uses the [Authorization Code](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) flow.